qiuxintao101/cobra/docs/detail.rst

   Paths to the bam files.

 Details
   Path to a bam file for each sample.
-Following is an example:
+The following is an example:

   .. code-block:: Bash